What is Premiere Pro CC?

 What are the minimum system requirements to run Premiere Pro CC?

 Does Premiere Pro CC support high-resolution Retina display?

 Do I need a specific graphics card to get faster performance when using the GPU-accelerated features?

-What hardware will make Premiere Pro CC run even better?
+What hardware makes Premiere Pro CC run even better?

 Does Premiere Pro CC support the hardware, camera, and other software I use?

 With comprehensive video format compatibility, you can work with the formats you want, including natively editing files from the latest tapeless formats without transcoding or rewrapping.
 Edit all standard- or high-definition formats, from DV and HDV to HD and beyond.
-Some formats may require additional hardware.
+Some formats could require extra hardware.